prajwalvathreya/multiagent-grid-navigation/README.md

 ### `evaluation.py`
 Provides functionality to evaluate the performance of the agents.
 It runs the agents through a series of episodes in the maze environment and calculates their average reward as a measure of performance.

+### `value_iteration_perf.py`
+Provides the optimal policy graph and convergence of the value iteration for a pre-defined environment (8x8 grid).

+### `value_iteration_predefined_env.py`
+Provides the Vopt values of each state in a 8x8 grid where it provides information on how the Vopt value changes as we get closer to the goal state.
+It also provides an insight on how the rewards are calculated for a given number of iterations using value iteration.

 ## Requirements
 To run the project, ensure the following libraries are installed:
 - numpy